15 SMART Sales Goals Every Sales Leader Needs

 How to Achieve a Time to Close Goal

-To shorten the sales cycle, you really only need to do one thing: persuade leads to buy from you sooner rather than later.
-But you can do this a few different ways.
-You can qualify your leads early on and weed out the ones that aren’t a good fit for your business, or you can streamline your pitch to get lead commitment faster.
+To shorten the sales cycle, you only need to do one thing: persuade leads to buy from you sooner rather than later.
+You can qualify your leads early on, weed out the ones that aren’t a good fit for your business, and simplify your pitch to get lead commitment faster..

-If you use sales emails to create opportunities, your open and reply rates need to be high.
-Setting a target for email responses, whether you measure raw amount or percentage, helps you hone in on salespeople who need more coaching and find shared campaigns that need improvement.
+Sales emails are only effective if people respond.
+Setting a target for email responses, whether you measure the raw amount or percentage, helps you hone in on salespeople who need more coaching and find shared campaigns that need improvement.
 Here’s how this might look:

 Increase each sales reps’ email response rate this month by pairing top performers with bottom performers for one-on-one mentoring.